Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: Touch
 - **Components**: V, S
 - **Duration**: [Concentration](conditions.md#concentration), up to 1 hour
-Requires proficiency in Thieves’ Cant.
+Requires proficiency in Thieves' Cant.
 You touch an object, imbuing it with an energy that subtly distorts the weave around it in a radius 100 *(150m)* emanation for the duration.
 A creature in the area that uses a spell or magical effect to teleport, move between planes, or magically communicate must succeed on an INT Save or have the effect fail.
 - **Classes**: Artificer, Sorcerer, Wizard